rotorit/Adapto/Old/RP_Parts/SCADs/Updated/STLs/ReadMe.txt

-These scads were generated via openSCAD with the below configuration in the configuration.scad file, and then run through InStep V2.3 to make absolutely sure they are tidy.
+These STLs were generated via openSCAD with the below configuration in the ./inc/configuration.scad file, and then run through InStep V2.3 to make absolutely sure they are tidy.
-This is not likely defaut configuration for most users due to the ACME rod specs for the z axis but applies to my printers configuration specifically.
+This is not likely default configuration for most users due to the ACME rod specs for the z axis but applies to my printers configuration specifically.

 //==============//
 // Basic Config //